Scotiabank: 1970s–1990s: International expansion

-21st century
+1997–2019: Previous metals leadership

+In 1997, the bank acquired National Trust Company for Can$1.25 billion.
+In the same year, Scotiabank acquired Banco Quilmes in Argentina.

 In 2000, Scotiabank increased its stake in Mexican bank Grupo Financiero Inverlat to 55 percent.
 The Mexican bank was subsequently renamed to Grupo Financiero Scotiabank Inverlat.
 Scotiabank later acquired Inverlat banking house in 2003, taking over all of its branches and establishing a strong presence in the country.

 In 2002, Scotiabank shut its branches (formerly Banco Quilmes) in Argentina during the currency crisis and massive sovereign default.
 In the following year, Scotiabank's Guangzhou branch was awarded the first licence to a Canadian bank by the Chinese government to deal in Chinese currency.
 In 2007, Scotiabank acquired a 24.98 per cent stake in Thanachart Bank, with that share later increasing to 48.99 per cent by December 2014.
 With the acquisition of Siam City Bank, Thanachart Bank is now the 6th largest bank (by assets) in Thailand with over 16,000 staff serving more than four million customers through 680 branches and 2,100 ATMs across the country.

 In 2010, the bank opened its first offices in Bogotá, Colombia.
 On October 20, 2011, Scotiabank acquired a 51 per cent stake in Colpatria, Colombia's fifth largest bank and second largest issuer of credit cards, for $1 billion Canadian in cash and stock (10 million shares).
 It is the second largest foreign transaction ever by a Canadian financial company overseas, behind Royal Bank of Canada's purchase in Royal Bank of Trinidad and Tobago.